lukedays/ExcelNativeAot/README.md

 - Add all possible XlOper types
 - Use code generation to wrap marshalling of variables and method generation
-- Integrate into an existing project (candidates?
-Govert...?) or create a separate NuGet

 ### Credits